-When installing a child restraint with a top tether, you must also use either the lower anchors or the safety belts to properly secure the child restraint.
-A child restraint must never be attached using only the top tether.
+When installing a child restraint with a top tether, you must also use either the lower anchors or the seat belts to properly secure the child restraint.
+A child restraint must never be installed using only the top tether and anchor.

 The LATCH anchorage system can be used until the combined weight of the child plus the child restraint is 29.5 kg (65 lbs).
-Use the safety belt alone instead of the LATCH anchorage system once the combined weight is more than 29.5 kg (65 lbs).
+Use the seat belt alone instead of the LATCH anchorage system once the combined weight is more than 29.5 kg (65 lbs).

-See Securing Child Restraints (With the Safety Belt in the Front Seat) ⇔ 97 or Securing Child Restraints (With the Safety Belt in the Rear Seat) ⇔ 95.
+See Securing Child Restraints (With the Seat Belt in the Rear Seat) ⇒ 99 or Securing Child Restraints (With the Seat Belt in the Front Seat) ⇒ 101.